Riemann--Hilbert approach to the time-dependent generalized sine kernel: Introduction

 This article contains two main results.
 We first derive the leading asymptotic behavior of the Fredholm determinant of $I+V$ understood as acting on $L^{2}\pa{\intff{-q}{q}}$, with $q < +\infty$.
 This sets the ground for the second main result of the article.
-Namely, we derive a new series representation -the Natte series- for the Fredholm determinant.
+Namely, we derive a new series representation -the Natte series- for the Fredholm determinant\symbolfootnote[2]{The origin of this name issues from the so-called pig-tail (or braid) hairstyle that is called Natte in French.
+A braid is a specifically ordered reorganization of the loose hair-do style.
+Similarly, the Natte series reorganizes the Fredholm series in a very specific way, so that the resulting representation is perfectly fit for carrying out an asymptotic expansion.}.
 This series is converging rather fast in the asymptotic $x\tend +\infty$ regime.
-Its main advantage is to provide a direct (\textit{ie} without the need to perform any additional analysis) approach to the asymptotic expansion of the determinant.
-As already stressed out, this series representation plays a crucial role in the computation of the lagre-time/long-distance asymptotic expansion of the two-point functions in integrable models corresponding to a six-vertex $R$-matrix.
+Its main advantage is to provide a rather direct (without the need to perform any additional analysis) approach to the asymptotic expansion of the determinant.
+As already stressed out, this series representation plays a crucial role in the computation of the long-time/long-distance asymptotic expansion of the two-point functions in integrable models corresponding to a six-vertex $R$-matrix \cite{KozKitMailTerNatteSeriesNLSECurrentCurrent,KozReducedDensityMatrixAsymptNLSE}.
 Also, the very form of the asymptotic expansion stemming from the Natte series proves several conjectures relative to the structure of the asymptotic expansions for certain particularizations (for specific values of $\nu$, and $e$) of such Fredholm determinants \cite{MullerShrockDynamicCorrFnctsTIandXXAsymptTimeAndFourier,TracyVaidyaRedDensityMatrixSpaceAsymptImpBosonsT=0}.
 Also, upon specialization, it yields the general structure of the asymptotic expansion of the fifth Painleve transcendent associated to the pure sine kernel \cite{DeiftItsZhouSineKernelOnUnionOfIntervals,JimMiwaMoriSatoSineKernelPVForBoseGaz}